Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

 ### Mass editing

-The mass editing function enables to edit different attribute values of multiple products at the same time.
+The mass editing function allows to edit different attribute values of multiple products at the same time.

 #### Prerequisites